Eventual-Inc/Daft/kubernetes-ops/README.md

 To install the Eventual hub in a cluster, run the following:

 ```
-# NOTE: this is made available as a convenience target in our Makefile as `make deploy-eventual-hub` already
+# NOTE: this is made available as a convenience target in our Makefile as `make deploy-dev-eventual-hub` already
 kubectl apply -k kubernetes-ops/eventual-hub/_pre
 kubectl apply -k kubernetes-ops/eventual-hub/installs/cluster_dev
 ```